 The truth is it would be hard to know whether your husky would attack an intruder until that situation actually happened, but it isn’t something that you could rely on.

 There’s a very good chance that they would alert you to an intruder, however, and this is why they are great watchdogs.

 Whilst huskies are undoubtedly not a good breed to make into guard dogs, they can be very effective watchdogs.

 The difference between a watchdog and a guard dog is that a watchdog is used to simply alert its owners to the presence of something or someone on the property.
 A guard dog, on the other hand, is expected to act on this presence and warn it off, even if its owner is not on the property with them.

 Having a watchdog can help alert you to people knocking on your door, coming into your garden, or simply if you want a better sense of security in your home.

 Huskies are extremely vocal and will bark, yap, and sing away all day long if they’re allowed to.
 For that reason, training them to be vocal on command is the one form of training they will actually enjoy.

-Be warned though, Huskies seem to love the sound of their own voice.
-Training them to become even more vocal might lead to a few headaches for both you and your neighbours!
+Be warned, though; huskies seem to love the sound of their own voice.
+Training them to become even more vocal might lead to a few headaches for both you and your neighbors!